 // Co-located events

 Six co-located events will be held in conjunction with EuroVis 2019.
 All will take place on the same venue, the Alfândega do Porto Conference Center.
-While the final program is not yet defined, these events are planned for June 3rd and 4th.
+While the final program is not yet defined, these events are planned for June 3rd.

 Eurographics Symposium on Parallel Graphics and Visualization